Advent sermon ideas

 - Romans 16:25–27, come to obedience that comes from faith

-- 1 Thessalonians 3:9–13, may the Lord strengthen your hearts so that you will be blameless
+- 1 Thessalonians 3:9–13, may the Lord strengthen your hearts so that you will be blameless for the coming of Jesus

-- Hebrews 10:5–10,we have been made holy
+- Hebrews 10:5–10, we have been made holy

-- James 5:7–10,patience in suffering
+- James 5:7–10, patience in suffering

-- 2 Peter 3:8–15,a day is like a thousand years
+- 2 Peter 3:8–15, a day is like a thousand years

 Scripture songs of Advent

-While the Magnificat is the most striking song in the Advent season, songs from both the Old and New Testament that speak of God's liberation of Israel, God opening the womb of the barren, and others are also appropriate for this time and can be used to praise God not only as a sermon text but sung in services throughout Advent
+While the Magnificat is the most striking song in the Advent season, songs from both the Old and New Testament that speak of God's liberation of Israel, God opening the womb of the barren, and others are also appropriate for this time and can be used to praise God not only as a sermon text but sung in services throughout Advent.

-- Exodus 15:1–19, Song of Moses and Miriam
+- Exodus 15:1–19, song of Moses and Miriam

-- 1 Samuel 2:1–10, Song of Hannah
+- 1 Samuel 2:1–10, song of Hannah

-- Luke 1:46–55, Song of Mary
+- Luke 1:46–55, song of Mary

-- Luke 1:67–79, Song of Zechariah
+- Luke 1:67–79, song of Zechariah

-- Luke 2:13–15, Song of the Angels
+- Luke 2:13–15, song of the Angels

-- Luke 2:28–32, Song of Simeon
+- Luke 2:28–32, song of Simeon

 Light of Christ